-- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The principle of scaling the IEEE 802.3 MAC to higher speeds has been well established by previous work within IEEE. - The principle of building equipment that supports IEEE 802.3 networks operating at different Ethernet rates has been amply demonstrated by a broad set of product offerings. - Systems with an aggregate bandwidth of greater than or equal to 400 Gb/s have been demonstrated and deployed in operational networks. - The proposed project will build on the array of Ethernet component and system design experience, and the broad knowledge base of Ethernet network operation. - Contributions have been made that presented data on the feasibility of higher speed solutions.
+- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The principle of scaling the IEEE 802.3 MAC to higher speeds has been well established by previous work within IEEE. - The principle of building equipment that supports IEEE 802.3 networks operating at different Ethernet rates has been amply demonstrated by a broad set of product offerings. - Systems with an aggregate bandwidth of greater than or equal to 1.6 Tb/s have been demonstrated and deployed in operational networks. - The proposed project will build on the array of Ethernet component and system design experience, and the broad knowledge base of Ethernet network operation. - Contributions have been made that presented data on the feasibility of higher speed solutions.
 Proposals, which either leverage existing technologies or employ new technologies, have been provided. - The experience gained in the development and deployment of technologies since the start of the development of 40 Gigabit Ethernet and 100 Gigabit Ethernet (IEEE 802.3ba) starting in 2008, is applicable to the development of specifications for components at higher speeds.
-For example, pulse-amplitude modulation, parallel transmission techniques, forward error correction, and wavelength-division multiplexing can be combined to address 800 Gb/s and 1.6 Tb/s Ethernet, as well as to address reduced lane count solutions for 200 Gb/s and 400 Gb/s Ethernet. - Based on prior experience with developing higher speed solutions, the reliability of Ethernet components and systems is understood and can be projected in the target environments with a high degree of confidence.
+For example, some combination of the following approaches could be used to address 800 Gb/s and 1.6 Tb/s Ethernet, as well as to address reduced lane count solutions for 200 Gb/s and 400 Gb/s Ethernet: pulse-amplitude modulation, parallel transmission techniques, forward error correction, optical coherent signaling, and wavelength-division multiplexing - Based on prior experience with developing higher speed solutions, the reliability of Ethernet components and systems is understood and can be projected in the target environments with a high degree of confidence.